Post three of three, in section For Teachers

 Recovering from Psychosis

-This is an emotional process but it’s also the physiological process of the brain recovering.
-Rest, sleep and dreams is vital to this recovery.
+This is an emotional process, but it’s also the physiological process of the brain recovering.
+Rest, sleep, and dreams are vital to this recovery.

 Here are some other things that can help support this recovery process.